erik-nie/FixLoop-NSE/README.md

 -> Select all zones and select Loop
 -> Save Project

-- put samples (wav files), projectfile (.nsmpproj), wavfile.py and fixloop.py in the same folder
+- put samples (wav files), projectfile (.nsmpproj), wavfile.py and fixloop.py in the same folder or work from a consolodated project.
+Put the fixloop.py and wavefile.py file in the same folder as the projectfile

 - run application from terminal/: python fixloop.py
 This will open all project files in folder and tries to find matching .wav files and transfers it's loop points and sets crossfade to 0.